mmistakes/minimal-mistakes/_pages/people.md

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/winders.jpeg){: .align-left}
 ## Jeremy Winders, PhD
-_PhD, Mississippi State University, 2019_
+_PhD Mississippi State University, 2019_

 Dr. Winders is working on a project to determine the sex of chicken eggs when they are laid by applying high-throughput Proton transfer reaction mass spectrometry (PTR-MS) and machine learning.